dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 ---
-title: foresty.io For Writing Blog Posts on Hugo
+title: Foresty.io For Writing Blog Posts on Hugo
 date: 2018-02-27 17:26:18 +0000
-subtitle: foresty removes the cognitive barrier-of-entry to my posting.
+subtitle: 'Removing the cognitive barrier-of-entry to my posting on a static site. '
 tags:
 - Personal
 - Blogging